TheOdinProject/curriculum/html_css/accessibility_auditing.md

 ### Introduction

-By now you should feel confident enough to start making your websites a little more accessible.
-To take things a step further, though, you'll need to learn how to view the accessibility tree in your dev tools and how to audit your web pages for any outstanding a11y issues.
+By now you should feel confident enough to start making your websites a little more accessible for a lot of users.
+What can really help you make sure you're implementing certain a11y features correctly, though, is learning how to view the accessibility tree in your dev tools and how to audit your web pages for any outstanding a11y issues.

 This lesson assumes you are using the most up to date version of your preferred browser.
 If you are unable to find any features mentioned in this lesson within your browser, you may need to update it or enable an accessibility setting or an experimental feature within the dev tools.